-The Library's property tax was levied in September 2021 by passage of a Tax Levy Ordinance on all taxable real property located in the Library.
+The Library's property tax was levied in September 2022 by passage of a Tax Levy Ordinance on all taxable real property located in the Library.
 Property taxes, which are due within the current fiscal year and collected, are recorded as revenues.

 The County Assessor is responsible for assessment of all taxable real property within Cook County (County) except for certain railroad property, which is assessed directly by the State.
 Property taxes are collected by the County Collector and are submitted to the County Treasurer, who remits to the governmental units their respective share of the collections.
-Tax bills were issued on or about February 1 and July 1, (the issue date in 2022 is unknown at this time).
+Tax bills were issued on or about February 1 and July 1, (the issue date in 2023 is November 1).
 Payment is due 30 days following these dates.

-The 2021 property taxes attach as an enforceable lien on January 1, 2021.
-Tax payments are due on or about March 1 and August 1, (the due date in 2022 is unknown at this time).
+The 2022 property taxes attach as an enforceable lien on January 1, 2022.
+Tax payments are due on or about March 1 and August 1, (the due date in 2023 is December 1).
 Tax payments not received by the due date are deemed delinquent.
-Substantially all of the collected taxes are received by the Library between March 2022 and January 2023.
+Substantially all of the collected taxes are received by the Library between March 2023 and January 2024.

-The second installment of the 2021 property tax levy is recorded as receivable at June 30, 2022, net of estimated uncollectibles.
+The second installment of the 2022 property tax levy is recorded as a receivable at June 30, 2023, net of estimated uncollectibles.
 The Library has provided an allowance for uncollectible property taxes equivalent to 3.0% of the current year's levy.
 All uncollected taxes relating to prior years' levies have been written off.
-The second installment will be used for fiscal 2023 operations and is reflected as deferred revenue at June 30, 2022.
+The second installment will be used for fiscal 2024 operations and is reflected as deferred revenue at June 30, 2023.